Skip to main content

 <name>dremio.azure.clientId</name>

-<description>The client ID of the Azure application used for Azure Active Directory</description>
+<description>The Application (client) ID of the Azure application used to secure access to Azure Storage</description>

 <value>CLIENT_ID</value>